-The exchange offer will expire at 5:00 p.m., New York City time on , 2011 unless we extend it in our sole discretion.
+The exchange offer will expire at 5:00 p.m., New York City time on , 2012, unless we extend it in our sole discretion.

-In order to extend the exchange offer, we will notify the exchange agent orally or in writing of any extension.
+In order to extend the exchange offer, we will notify the exchange agent orally or in writing (if oral, to be promptly confirmed in writing) of any extension.
 We will notify in writing or by public announcement the registered holders of original notes of the extension no later than 9:00 a.m., New York City time, on the business day after the previously scheduled expiration date.